Affordable housing in Canada: Affordability problem

-The CMHC turns a large profit from this mortgage insurance collected mainly from first time buyers and those unable because of lower incomes to pay more than 20% down payment.
-Between 2001 and 2010 this mortgage insurance amounted to a $14 billion contribution towards reducing the Canadian federal debt.
-Londerville of the Macdonald-Laurier Institute notes IMF concerns about some CMHC practices and the unnecessary burden placed on home owners at the lower end of income scale.
-This erodes affordability.

 In 2006, Canada Mortgage and Housing Corporation (CMHC) deemed that 20% of Canadian households (1.7 million households) fall within the core housing need.
 These households could not find adequate and suitable housing without spending 30% or more of their pre-tax income.
 CMHC found that a disturbing 656,000 households (7%) spent at least half of their before-tax income on shelter in 1996, up from 422,000 households, or 5%, in 1991.
 While accounting for only 35% of all households, almost 70% of those in core need were renters.

-in 2006 5.5% of Canadians, 1.7 million people of a total population of 31 million were under-housed or non-housed.(Canadian Housing and Renewal Association).
+in 2006, 5.5% of Canadians, 1.7 million people of a total population of 31 million were under-housed or non-housed.

 The federal government's CMHC stated in 2021 that $2,225 per month constitutes "affordable" housing in Greater Montreal.
 This led to condemnation from both New Democratic Party and Conservative MPs.
 CMHC said that its principal goal was to stimulate new housing construction, not keep prices low.